noureldiino4/Smart-Home_proj/README.md

-To test the code run the GUI.py
+To test the code run the GUI.py in /face-recognition-app /src